xingyuli/dls/docs/performance_test_writeManyLogs.md

   - Test specific timestamp ranges (e.g., last 1,000 entries) to assess read performance for typical queries.

 ## Conclusion
-The `writeManyLogs` test shows progress, with V7 achieving ~266 µs/write and ~12.2 µs/read at 100k entries, a 110% write slowdown from V6 but with 75% fewer files.
-Compared to V6 (~122–129 µs/write, ~12.0–12.4 µs/read), V7's reads are stable, and the ratio improves to 21.72.
-V1 (~58 µs/write, ~0.11 µs/read at 10k) and V2 (~115 µs/write, ~0.11 µs/read at 10k) provide single-threaded baselines.
-V7’s ~21.72:1 write:read ratio meets the target, but read performance (1.23 s) requires sparse indexing (Week 8).
-These results guide Week 6 optimizations (timestamp support, WAL checkpointing).
+The `writeManyLogs` test continues to evolve, with V8 introducing CBOR persistence.
+V8 achieves ~460 µs/write and ~4.5 µs/read at 100k entries.
+While writes are slower than V7 (~266 µs), likely due to initial implementation overhead, reads are significantly faster (~2.7x improvement over V7), proving the benefit of binary serialization.
+The write:read ratio has jumped to ~103, hitting the upper end of our target.
+Optimization of the write path is the next priority.

-**Tested on**: November 04, 2025
+**Tested on**: November 24, 2025